Bosun2023/SQL_Project/QA.md

 --------------------------

 --2.
 Data Redundancy and Duplication:
---Validate that there are no duplicate entries for the same full_visitor_id within the same date partition in the all_sessions table:
+--Validated that there are no duplicate entries for the same full_visitor_id within the same date partition in the all_sessions table:

 ```SQL
 SELECT date, full_visitor_id, COUNT(*) AS duplicate_count